 What is Deep Learning?

-“Deep learning is undeniably mind-blowing” machine learning technique that teaches computers to do what comes naturally to humans: learn by example.
 It can be used with ease to predict the unpredictable”.
-Researchers and engineers are busy in creating artificial intelligence by using a combination of non-bio-neural networks and natural intelligence”.
+Researchers and engineers are busy in creating artificial intelligence by using a combination of non-bio-neural networks and natural intelligence.

 Deep Learning, in short, is going much beyond machine learning and its algorithms that are either supervised or unsupervised.
 In DL it uses many layers of nonlinear processing units for feature extraction and transformation.
 It has revolutionized today’s industries by demonstrating near-human-level accuracy in certain tasks.
 The task like pattern recognition, image classification, voice/text decoding, and many more.